Cu1us/Cu1uSFX/README.md

 }
 ```

-You can also allow sound effect selection from the inspector like this:
+You can also select sound effects through the inspector like this:
 ```cs
 using Cu1uSFX;
 public class SimpleSfxPlayer : MonoBehaviour